semirke/micro/runtime/help/options.md

     default value: `false`

+* `usectags`: when enabled and universal ctags is available, it'll be used to extract tags that'll be fed to the tags autocomplete.

+    default value: `true`

 * `reload`: controls the reload behavior of the current buffer in case the file has changed.
 The available options are `prompt`, `auto` & `disabled`.